mthh/jenkspy/README.rst

 Compute "natural breaks" (*Fisher-Jenks algorithm*) on list / tuple / array / numpy.ndarray of integers/floats.

+The algorithm implemented by this library is also sometimes referred to as *Fisher-Jenks algorithm*, *Jenks Optimisation Method* or *Fisher exact optimization method*.
+This is a deterministic method to calculate the optimal class boundaries.

 Intended compatibility: CPython 3.6+

 Wheels are provided via PyPI for Windows / MacOS / Linux users - Also available on conda-forge channel for Anaconda users.